smart-on-fhir/infectious-symptoms-llm-study/README.md

 Results and code used in CHIP's study on detecting infectious respiratory disease symptoms using large language models (LLMs).
 Code includes the experiments used in our study, as well as boilerplate classes/helper methods for running additional prompt experiments against LLAMA2/Mixtral/GPT models served via HuggingFace's Text Generation Inference (TGI) API or Azure's Open AI API to identify successful prompting strategies.

+MedArxiv Preprint can be found here: [https://www.medrxiv.org/content/10.1101/2024.12.16.24319044v1](https://www.medrxiv.org/content/10.1101/2024.12.16.24319044v1)

-## Results: Prompt, Test, and Validation Results
+## Results: Development, Test, and Validation Results

 In this repo's `results` folder you can find three sub-directories containing the tabular results of our experiments:
-- `results/prompt`: Results of experiments identifying, for each LLM model, the optimal prompting scenario combining prompting instructions and output parsing pipelines.
+- `results/development`: Results of experiments identifying, for each LLM model, the optimal prompting scenario combining prompting instructions and output parsing pipelines.
 Four models are explored, and each model explores 20 different prompting scenarios.
-Models' symptom output are evaluated against a prompt-specific dataset.
+Models' symptom output are evaluated against a development-specific dataset.
 Files are named using the following pattern:
-  - `accuracy-prompt-{model}-{promptingScenario}`
+  - `accuracy-development-{model}-{promptingScenario}`
 - `results/test`: Results of experiments identifying the optimal model for this respiratory disease symptom identification task, comparing the performance of model's using each model's optimal prompting scenario.
 Four models are explored.
 Models' symptom output are evaluated against a test-specific dataset and are compared against two annotators.
 Files are named using the following pattern:
   - `accuracy-{annotator}-test-{model}-{optimalScenarioForThisModel}`
 - `results/validation`: Results of experiments validating the performance of our optimal model against a novel data provider for this respiratory disease symptom identification task.
 Files are named using the following pattern:
-  - `TBD`
+  - `results/validation`: Results of validation experiments conducted at Site 2.
+Only GPT-4 is evaluated.

+Additionally, `results/agreement` contains inter annotator agreement scores for annotators across Site 1 (annotating our Development and Test cohort) and Site 2 (annotating our Validation cohort).

 ## Replicating: Generating LLM Symptom Responses